-- 1. On various days throughout the semester the student will be doing the following: - a. planning lessons - b. presenting lessons to whole groups, to small groups, or tutoring students individually - c. assessing learning - d. consulting with the cooperating teacher on lesson preparation and presentation - e. reflecting on teaching - f. observing the cooperating teacher - g. assisting the cooperating teacher - 2.
-In these activities, the student will be applying the material presented in the education block courses in language arts. - 3.
+- 1. On various days throughout the semester the student will be doing the following: - a. planning lessons - b. presenting lessons to whole groups, to small groups, or tutoring students individually - c. assessing learning - d. consulting with the cooperating teacher on lesson preparation and presentation - e. reflecting on teaching

+- f. observing the cooperating teacher - g. assisting the cooperating teacher - 2.
+In these activities, the student will be applying the material presented in the education block courses in language arts (Elementary Education) or in the subject-specific courses taken typically during Years Two and Three (Secondary Education). - 3.
 Reflection journal: a student will keep a reflection journal of his or her experiences.
-The specifics and format of the journal will be described during the clinical orientation.
+The specifics and format of the journal will be explained during the clinical orientation.

-EDU4253 Student Teaching in Elementary & Middle Schools I
+EDU4253 Student Teaching in Elementary & Middle Schools I EDU4353 Student Teaching in Secondary Schools I